System Design Space

 3. The GraphQL Query Language

-• Queries, fragments, mutations, variables, and subscriptions.
+• GraphQL queries, fragments, mutations, variables, and subscriptions.

-• GraphiQL/Playground, introspection, and AST mention.
+• GraphiQL, Playground, GraphQL introspection, and a brief AST introduction.

 4. Designing a Schema

-• 1:1, 1:N, N:M relations, arguments, filtering, and docs.
+• 1:1, 1:N, and N:M relationships, arguments, filtering, and schema-level documentation.

 5. Creating a GraphQL API

-• MongoDB integration and GitHub OAuth-based auth flow.
+• MongoDB integration and GitHub OAuth authentication.

 6. GraphQL Clients